A certification course is not a standard programme. At least, not the way I do it.

 I currently deliver training for the following Microsoft certifications:

 I hold each of these certifications myself.
-That's the baseline — without the certificate, you simply aren't allowed to deliver the training.
-But it's also my conviction: you can only properly explain what you've experienced yourself.
+That's the baseline: without the certificate, you simply aren't allowed to deliver the training.
+But it's also my conviction.
+You can only properly explain what you've gone through yourself.

 How this translates to my approach

-The way of working I apply across all my training — intake, alignment, room for questions — applies here too.
-The only difference is that the end goal is more clearly defined: you leave this training with the knowledge and confidence to pass the exam.
+The way of working I apply across all my training applies here too: intake, alignment, room for questions.
+The only difference is that the end goal is more clearly defined.
+You leave with the knowledge and confidence to pass the exam.

 Curious whether it's a good fit for your team?
 Tell me what's going on and I'll think along about the best setup.